Our Staff

 Sheila Kaehny:

-SheilaCrazy to admit, but I have been teaching for 20 years!
+SheilaCan’t believe I have been teaching for over 20 years!
 At the moment, I teach 6th grade Creative Writing at Westlake Middle School in Adams 12, while also serving as the building Instructional Coach.
 In my previous life, I taught AP Lang, American Lit, interdisciplinary English, and was the Newspaper Adviser at Thornton High School in Adams 12.
 I also taught 7th grade Language Arts, Math, and Special Education at Kepner Middle School in DPS, Adolescent Lit at CU Denver, and English Methods at Regis University.
 I earned my MA in C&I at CU Boulder and my BA in English from Emory University.
 I used to enjoy playing soccer until I had my second ACL reconstruction a few years ago.
 Now, I play tennis and walk and bike and hike and, like Karen, I try to get to the beach as often as possible.
 I have been a consultant for Colorado Writing Project for ??? years!

 Stevi Quate: